NewsPinellas County

-INDIAN ROCKS BEACH, Fla. — The city commission in Indian Rocks Beach will discuss a hot topic around town on Tuesday: paid parking at beach accesses.
+INDIAN ROCKS BEACH, Fla. — Indian Rocks Beach commissioners advanced a plan on Tuesday to implement a paid parking pilot program at beach accesses.

 Fred Vanore shared what he thinks makes the beach so special.